 Inheritance Tax is paid if a person’s estate (their property, money and possessions) is worth more than £325,000 when they die.
 Your estate will owe tax at 40% on anything above the £325,000 inheritance tax threshold (or 36% if you leave at least 10% of your net estate to a charity).

 Married couples and civil partners are able to pass their possessions and assets to each other tax-free (if UK-domiciled) and the surviving partner is allowed to use both tax-free allowances (when not utilised at the first death), effectively doubling their combined nil-rate band to £650,000.

 From April 2017, the residence nil rate band (RNRB), has applied if a main residence is left to a lineal descendant such as a child or grandchild, including adopted, step or fostered children.

-The RNRB has increased and will reach £175,000 from tax year 2020-21.
+The RNRB is currently £175,000.
 As the RNRB can be added to the existing threshold of £325,000, this would potentially mean an overall allowance of £500,000 per person or £1m for a couple who are married or in a civil partnership.

 However, where a property is worth over £2m, the family home allowance (but not the individual allowance of £325,000) reduces by £1 for every £2 of value over £2m.

 For further information on how we can help you build and protect your wealth, please contact us.